 Will you be using the tablet on the go, or mostly at home?
 How big are the hands that will be using the tablet?
 And will a couple of kids want to play or watch videos together?
 All those considerations come into play when you're deciding.
 Kid-tablet sizes range just as much as those of "grownup" tablets: from a phone-like 4 inches up to 10 inches.Battery life

 If you're planning to take the tablet on trips, make sure it'll last long enough to keep your child occupied.
-In our most recent tests, we found that kid-tablet battery life ranged from 4.4 to 7.7 hours.
-Most kid tablets are now rechargeable, so if you are traveling, don't forget to pack the charging cable.
+In our most recent tests, most of the kid tablets ran a decent amount of time on a single charge, in the 7- to 9-hour range.
+But a few models came in at about 4 hours, short by any standard.
+Most kid tablets are now rechargeable, so don't forget to pack the charging cable.